lem-project/lem/extensions/format/README.md

 - Go:         gofmt
 - Lisp:       none

 The C formatter looks for the nearest `.clang-format` spec file walking up the file tree.
-I keep Torvalds spec file at `~/.clang-format`, but a project-local one would be prioritized.
+I keep Torvalds' spec file at `~/.clang-format`, but a project-local one would override that.